darwinia-network/node-liveness-probe/README.md

 ## Compatibility

-The node liveness probe should be compatible with nodes of other Substrate-based chains, such as Polkadot and Kusama, although it hasn't been well tested.
+The node liveness probe works with Darwinia nodes.
+It should be compatible with nodes of other Substrate-based chains too.
+We currently operates several chain node (e.g. Polkadot, Kusama, Kulupu, and Edgeware) as the infrastructure of [subscan.io](https://subscan.io) with node liveness probe.
 Please consider submitting an issue if you're experiencing any problems with these nodes to help us improve compatibility.

 ## Special Thanks